 Campus of Miracles

 The campus of St. Luke’s covers an entire block bounded by Peachtree Street, Pine Street, Courtland Street and the Downtown Connector.
-The block become known as the Campus of Miracles because of the many transformations which have taken place here through the work of our parish and associated ministries.
+The block has become known as the Campus of Miracles because of the many transformations which have taken place here through the work of our parish and associated ministries.

 One of the most dramatic miracles is St. Luke’s itself.
 From its founding during the Civil War, the parish has persevered through many hard times and emerged as a congregation committed to civil rights and social justice for all people regardless of race, ethnic group, creed, sexual identity, or socio-economic status.